yii2mod/collection/README.md

 #####```prepend()```

-Push an item onto the beginning of the collection:
+The `prepend` method adds an item to the beginning of the collection:
 ```php
 $collection = new Collection([1, 2, 3, 4, 5]);